no-materials/kpcn/preprocess/sample/README.md

 2. Make a build directory: `makedir build & cd build`.
 3. Build the code by running `cmake ..` and then `make`.
 4. Run `./mesh_sampling` to see the command line usage.

+This executable can be used for a single model, but is usually called via the `preprocess_complete_pc.py` script which runs for many models using multi-threading.